danofsteel32/civ4save/README.md

 ### Plots Bug
 For some unknown reason save files larger than 136KB (largest I have that doesn't encounter the bug) parsing fails about half through the plots array. pass `debug=True` to `SaveFile` to see details when parsing a large save file and you'll get detailed debugging output.
-When `debug=False` the parser parses as many plots as it can and doesn't raise any exceptions.

-*Note to self: Take some in-game screenshots of the tile that messes things up*

 ### TODO